sayo96825/UBC-Social-Media-Analysis-ASD/README.md

 It is very simple feture.
 You just need to run it.
 There are 3 branch in total and it is merged successfully.

-For the video demo, I had gitbun and VSC open in side by side and did built-in screen capture.
+For the video demo, I had github and VSC open in side by side and did built-in screen capture.
 But I realized it was only catureing the github window.
 After looking into it, my understanding is that I need other program to do multi windows capture or edit two video together.
 I am just sending in the making change part of the video separately at this time.